0x09/hfsfuse/README.md

 This occurs when the resource fork is larger than the maximum allowed extended attribute size of 64kb.
 In this case you can still access the resource fork as described above by setting the `rsrc_ext` option or mounting in `rsrc_only` mode.

 Other, user-created extended attributes are not currently supported as their on-disk structure is not fully specified.

+## Mac OS Classic file permissions
+HFS+ filesystems created on Mac OS Classic do not contain the typical set of Unix ownership and permission information for files and folders.
+For these hfsfuse provides the options default_file_mode, default_dir_mode, default_uid, and default_gid to specify fallback values if needed.

+These defaults only apply to filesystem entries that are missing this information, they don't affect files or folders with existing permissions.
+They are applied before the FUSE uid, gid, and umask options or any fuse-idmap conversions and will still be subject to them.

 # Other
 ## DMG mounting